SonarSource/sonar-iac/sonar-helm-for-iac/Readme.md

 This project is using a modified version of the `text/template` package from the GoLang standard library.
 The source code can be found at [SonarSource/go](https://github.com/SonarSource/go).
 The version has the following modifications:
 * Comment nodes are added into the AST by default
+* Nodes are enhanced with `Length` field, and `Pos` field is replaced with `StartOffset`.
+This better represents node location and can serve for precise highlighting and not only for error reporting, like in the original library.

 ### Working on the modified `text/template` package